 WHAT IS FOREST SCHOOL?

-We are a forest school, modeled after the nature preschool movement that began in Europe and has more recently spread to the U.S. We spend most of our time outdoors in the forest, woods, pastures, playgrounds and gardens.
-This is balanced with our intimate home setting, mud kitchen and backyard – a home base from a day of wild discoveries (best of both worlds!).
-We maintain a 4 to 1 child to adult ratio at all times with children under constant supervision.
+We are a forest school, modeled after the nature preschool movement that began in Europe and has more recently spread to the U.S. We spend most of our time outdoors in the forest, woodlands, pastures and gardens.
+This is balanced with our intimate home setting, mud kitchen and backyard – a home base from a day of wild discoveries (and best of both worlds!).
+We maintain a 4 to 1 child to adult ratio with children under constant supervision.
 We prepare a safe and supportive environment each day.
 We ask that all children arrive with appropriate gear for all kinds of weather conditions and we will provide recommendations to parents.